d2l-ai/d2l-vi/chapter_recommender-systems/neumf_vn.md

 <!--
 * Adding nonlinearity to matrix factorization model is beneficial for improving the model capability and effectiveness.
-* NeuMF is a combination of matrix factorization and Multilayer perceptron.
+* NeuMF is a combination of matrix factorization and multilayer perceptron.
 The multilayer perceptron takes the concatenation of user and item embeddings as the input.
 -->

 * Bổ sung thêm tính phi tuyến vào mô hình phân rã ma trận giúp cải thiện khả năng và tính hiệu quả của mô hình.